rubocop/ruby-style-guide/README.md

   ```

 * <a name="boolean-keyword-arguments"></a>
-  Use keyword arguments or options hash when passing boolean argument to a method.
+  Use keyword arguments when passing boolean argument to a method.

   ```Ruby
   # bad